 35.5.1.3 During planned maintenance where notice has been given in accordance with outage procedures as implemented by the Coordination Committee.

-35.5.2 Adherence to Standards Authority Standards, Policies and Procedures.
+35.5.2 Adherence to Standards Authority Standards, Policies and Procedures

-The Parties are participants in multiple NERC Regional Councils (RFC, NPCC, SERC, etc.), and are required to comply with specified standards, criteria, guides and procedures (“Standards Authority Standards”).
+The Parties are participants in multiple Standards Authorities and are required to comply with specified standards, criteria, guides and procedures (“Standards Authority Standards”).
 Such Standards Authority Standards detail the many coordinating functions carried out by the parties, and this Agreement is intended to enhance those arrangements.
 Such Standards Authority Standards include, and the Parties agree to, the provision of “maximum reasonable assistance” to a neighboring Balancing Authority Area.
 Such maximum reasonable assistance will not normally require the shedding of firm load.

-35.5.3 Notification of Circumstances.
+35.5.3 Notification of Circumstances

 In the event that an Interconnection Facility is opened or if the Interconnection Facility transfer capability is changed, or if a Party plans to initiate the opening of an Interconnection Facility, or to change the transfer capability of the Interconnection Facilities, such Party shall immediately provide the other Party with notification indicating the circumstances of the opening or transfer capability change and expected restoration time, in accordance with procedures implemented by the Coordination Committee.

-35.5.4 Compliance with Decisions of the Coordination Committee Direction.
+35.5.4 Compliance with Decisions of the Coordination Committee Direction

 PJM shall direct the operation of the PJM Transmission System and the NYISO shall direct the operation of the NYISO Transmission System in accordance with the obligations of their respective tariffs, rules and standards and applicable directions of the Coordination Committee that conform with their respective tariffs, rules and standards, except where prevented by Force Majeure.
 The Coordination Committee’s scope includes making decisions and jointly developing and approving Operating Instructions for many expected circumstances within the provisions of the Parties’ respective tariffs, rules and standards.
 If decisions of the Coordination Committee do not anticipate a particular circumstance, the Parties shall act in accordance with Good Utility Practice.

-35.5.5 Control and Monitoring.
+35.5.5 Control and Monitoring

 Each Party shall provide or arrange for 24-hour control and monitoring of their portion of the Interconnection Facilities.

-35.5.6 Reactive Transfer and Voltage Control.
+35.5.6 Reactive Transfer and Voltage Control

 The Parties agree to determine reactive transfers and control voltages in accordance with the provisions of their respective Standards Authority Standards.
 Real and reactive power will be transferred over the Interconnection Facilities as described in Section 35.11.

-35.5.7 Inadvertent Exchanges.
+35.5.7 Inadvertent Exchanges

-Inadvertent power transfers on all Interconnection Facilities shall be controlled and accounted for in accordance with the standards and procedures developed by NERC and its Regional Councils and implemented by the Coordination Committee and the system operators of each Party to this Agreement.
+Inadvertent power transfers on all Interconnection Facilities shall be controlled and accounted for in accordance with the standards and procedures developed by the Standards Authorities and the system operators of each Party to this Agreement.

-35.5.8 Adoption of Standards.
+35.5.8 Adoption of Standards

 The Parties hereby agree to adopt, enforce and comply with all applicable requirements and standards that will safeguard the reliability of the interconnected Transmission Systems.
 Such reliability requirements and Reliability Standards shall be: